alexcpn/alexcpn.github.io/html/NN/ml2/2_neural_network_and_optimisation.md

 f(x) = Wx
 $$

-Still one big linear transformation and hence one hyperplane; the problems of not able to seperate features will come.
-Only because of non-linearity, we can get  multiple hyperplanes and hence a composeable complex decision boundaries that can seperate features.
+Still one big linear transformation and hence one hyperplane; the problems of not able to separate features will come.
+Only because of non-linearity, we can get  multiple hyperplanes and hence a composable complex decision boundaries that can separate features.

 So the concept of Vectors, Matrices and Hyperplanes remain the same as before.
 Let us explore the chain of functions part here